 Join Leggott Academy at John Leggott College for the next stage of your educational journey.
-In September 2017, John Leggott College will open its doors to welcome its second intake of Year 10 students.
+In September 2019, John Leggott College will open its doors to welcome its fourth intake of Year 10 students.

 The college has an excellent track record of delivering high quality academic qualifications in a vibrant, professional environment.
 By extending our provision for students studying at Key Stage 4 we are able to offer a mature learning environment in which young people can flourish.